siddhi-io/siddhi-io-cdc/docs/api/latest.md

     </tr>
     <tr>
         <td style="vertical-align: top">polling.column</td>
         <td style="vertical-align: top; word-wrap: break-word">Column name on which the polling is done to capture the change data.
-Provide an AUTO_INCREMENT field or a TIMESTAMP field for better change data capturing.
-Setting an AUTO_INCREMENT field might fail to receive UPDATE change data.<br>Mandatory when mode is ‘polling’.</td>
+It is recommend to have a TIMESTAMP field as the polling.column in order to capture inserts and updates.<br>Numeric auto incremental fields and char fields can be also used as polling.column.
+Note that it will only support insert change capturing and depends on how the char field's data is input.<br>**Mandatory when mode is ‘polling’.**</td>
         <td style="vertical-align: top"><Empty_String></td>
         <td style="vertical-align: top">STRING</td>
         <td style="vertical-align: top">Yes</td>